Here’s the Govinda song that’s gone viral thanks to the ‘dancing uncle’

 There is a Govinda song called “Aap Ke Aa Jane Se” which has been going viral, and not without reason.
-A man dancing to the tunes of the classic number has attracted everybody’s attention to the original song as well.
+A man dancing to the tunes of the cheesy number has attracted everybody’s attention to the original song as well.

 For the uninitiated, the Govinda song features the star himself along with Neelam.
 The song is a part of the 1987 movie Khudgarz and has both the actors dancing their socks off to the six-minute song.
 Picturised in parts in sunny and cold climates, the song evokes both laughter and a strong sense of nostalgia.